-On closer investigation it turned out that the process in question was complicated.
-It was selected for a number of reasons; a lot of back and forth between multiple systems, numerous copy and paste activities, repetition and high levels of human interaction.
-Most importantly it was considered low risk in case anything went wrong.
+If we look at statements like this more closely it’s actually because the processes in question are complicated.
+They are selected for a number of reasons; multiple systems, numerous copy and paste activities, repetition and high levels of human interaction.
+Most importantly these are considered low risk in case anything went wrong.

-Whilst low risk it was clearly considered of low importance too.
-Only a vague scope was agreed and the team went to work building a robot.
+However whilst low risk they are clearly of low importance too.
+Only a vague scope is agreed before the team go to work developing automation ideas.

-Initially the team were pleased that the amount of copy and paste they had previously done had been greatly reduced.
-The volume of items they could handle had increased.
-However, the number of exceptions increased too, at a higher rate than the volume increase.
-In addition, there was an increase in rework… items that hadn’t made it successfully to the end of the process and needed to be redone, often manually.
+Teams may initially be pleased that the amount of copy and paste they previously did is greatly reduced and the volume of items they can handle has increased.
+However, the number of exceptions start to increase too, at a higher rate than the volume increase.
+In addition, there is an increase in rework… items that didn’t make it successfully to the end of the process and need to be redone, often manually.

-In other words they’d fixed one problem but created new ones.
-On balance there was only a small return on investment and the whole RPA initiative had run out of steam before it had even begun.
+In other words organisations fix one problem but create new ones.
+On balance there is only a small return on investment and the whole RPA initiative runs out of steam before it’s begun.

 Understanding which processes are right for automation is essential for success.
-There is much to consider and every organisation will have a different view of what’s important.
-Time and cost savings are obvious benefits but consider the impact on customer and employee experience.
-You may be reducing risk through reduction in errors or by securing data.
+Every organisation will have a different view of what’s important.
+Time and cost savings are obvious benefits but you must consider the impact on customer and employee experience.

 Therefore the first thing you should do is start to capture and analyse your end-to-end business processes.
 You need to get people aligned and identify everything that needs to be improved before applying automation.
 This drives out the requirements and other improvement opportunities.

-Remember capturing business processes doesn’t have to be time consuming, using Digital Discovery it can be achieved rapidly, with high levels of engagement and immediately outputs a report of what to automate and when.
-Skore’s Robotic Assess module sits on top of the Digital Discovery platform and will also produce a robust business case for each process.
+Remember capturing business processes doesn’t have to be time consuming, using process mapping it can be achieved rapidly, with high levels of engagement and immediately outputs a report of what to automate and when.
+Skore’s Process Improvement platform was designed with this in mind and also produces a robust business case for each process.
 This helps you prioritise them into a pipeline of work.

 If you want to get the most out of RPA you need to pick processes that are easy to automate and return high value benefits in the shortest time.
 At least until you’ve established your RPA capability and are able to scale it.
-Using Digital Discovery will help you identify those processes rapidly and prioritise them efficiently.
+Using process discovery will help you identify those processes rapidly and prioritise them efficiently.